Mahé beaches are arguably the most idyllic beaches in the Seychelles.

-Mahe beaches are by far some of the most idyllic beaches in Seychelles.
-This beautiful archipelago is made up of more than 100 islands off the east coast of Africa in the Indian Ocean, a region of unrivaled beauty, and several of the world’s greatest beaches.
+This beautiful archipelago is made up of more than 100 islands off the east coast of Africa in the Indian Ocean, a region of unrivaled beauty and several of the world’s greatest beaches.

 Beach-hopping in Mahé is a must on your list of things to do on the island, and the sand on these remarkable shorelines is unmatched.

-It can be difficult to select which of the beaches in Mahe are worth visiting which is why I have put together this list of the ones that are a must-see in the little time you may have on the island.
+It can be difficult to decide on the best beaches in Mahe worth visiting which is why I have put together this list of the ones that are a must-see in the little time you may have on the island.

 Before diving in (no pun intended), make sure to prepare and pack your favorite travel accessories so that you have everything you need when visiting the island.

 Beau Vallon is the main beach on the island (and arguably the best beach in Mahé Seychelles) and has endless things to offer.
 Drooping palms wave hello from above a long stretch of silvery and smooth sand that provides a shaded haven.

 This is Mahé’s main beach with a smattering of beach hotels, restaurants, and retail stores.